Circle clinches hospital management deal

-Circle said Thursday it will oversee an estimated 1 billion pounds revenue running Hinchingbrooke hospital in Huntingdon, eastern england, for 10 years from February.
+Circle said on Thursday it will oversee an estimated 1 billion pounds ($1.6 billion) revenue running Hinchingbrooke hospital in Huntingdon, eastern England, for 10 years from February.

 Circle, which has to pay off Hinchingbrooke's 40 million pounds of debt while maintaining existing medical services, expects to make a single-digit surplus on the hospital's annual revenue of around 100 million pounds.